kubernetes-hy/kubernetes-hy.github.io/data/part-1/3-introduction-to-networking.md

 <exercise name='Exercise 1.05: Project v0.3'>

-  Have the application return something to a GET request sent to the application.
+  Have the project respond something to a GET request sent to the project.
 A simple html page is good or you can deploy something more complex like a single-page-application.

-  Use `kubectl port-forward` to confirm that the application is accessible and works in the cluster.
+  Use `kubectl port-forward` to confirm that the project is accessible and works in the cluster by using a browser to access the project.

 </exercise>